CrystallineCore/Biscuit/README.md

 -- Query with wildcard patterns
 SELECT * FROM users WHERE name LIKE '%john%';
-SELECT * FROM users WHERE name LIKE 'a%b%c';
+SELECT * FROM users WHERE name NOT LIKE 'a%b%c';
 SELECT COUNT(*) FROM users WHERE name LIKE '%test%';
 ```